Money is not the driver of success

 During the last decades rising complexity and uncertainty have made decision making increasingly more difficult, amongst other things due to increased market dynamics and globalisation, advancing technologies, new legal requirements and changing demands in the area of corporate social responsibilities, for instance related to the environment or sustainability.
 How do you make sure that in your decisions you have taken into account all relevant aspects?
 Have you paid enough attention to uncertain developments which might have an impact on your assumptions?
 During the whole value creation process many decisions are being made which can have a major impact on the end result.
 What can possibly go wrong is illustrated in the figure below.

 An important success factor for value creation in organisations is to what extent management cooperates well in decision making.
-Value Based Management is for 20% about numbers and for 80% about realising behavioural change of employees, clients and suppliers.
+Value-Oriented Management is for 20% about numbers and for 80% about realising behavioural change of employees, clients and suppliers.
 For this reason VBM Partners stresses in its vision and way of working the importance of transparent decision making processes, in which all stakeholders are involved who will be impacted by a forthcoming decision.
 The expression ‘success has many fathers’ has certainly an element of truth in it!